 Design a playful space by modding an existing multiuser environment.

 Topics: A short history of massively multiplayer online games, Bartle’s player types, analog multiplayer mechanics, SCVNGR secret mechanics, emergent play, metagaming in MMORPGs, cheating, gold farming, cloud gaming, bug tracking, remote work and outsourcing.

 DIY ethnography – investigate a subculture, an emergent phenomenon, or a specific practice within an online game.

 DIY archeology – research a defunct or mostly abandoned online world.
 Present your findings in a video essay.

 Assignment 2: make a multiplayer game with cooperative and persistent elements.

-Tools: Unity, Collab, Photon, normcore, OBS.
+Tools: Unity, Collab, Visual studio live, normcore, OBS.

 Find 10 concrete examples of Raph Koster’s Social Mechanics for Social Games.